 Ideally, your septic system should be inspected every year, as well as before or you list your house for sale on the market.
 An inspection will enhance your home’s value.
 It will also ensure that you avoid any liability in case your system malfunctions after the new homeowners have moved into the house.
+We highly recommend having a septic tank inspection when you have all of your other home inspections, including pest control Waxhaw NC inspections.
 If you are a home buyer, it is crucial that you request a septic inspection before proceeding with the purchase of the property.
 This is especially true if the owners have been negligent in getting the system inspected.

 Do You Know How to Find Your Septic System?